Neenja34/GMStranded-next/README.md

 # GMStranded-next

-One day HolyShot learns to use pc
+One day Moltenn understands... wait, no he will not!